sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ### Ansible configuration file

 - The default configuration file for Ansible is `/etc/ansible/ansible.cfg`.
-- We have to run command `ansible-config init --disabled > ansible.cfg` to initiliaze a new configuration file in the current directory.
+- We have to run the command `ansible-config init --disabled > ansible.cfg` to initiate a new configuration file in the current directory.

 ### Inventory file in Ansible

-- Inventory file is used to define the list of servers on which we want to run the playbooks.
+The inventory file is used to define the list of servers(Target Node) on which we want to run Automate the configurations/services.
 - By default, the inventory file is located at `/etc/ansible/hosts`.
 - But we can edit the `ansible.cfg` file to define the location of the inventory file.
 - Go to the `ansible.cfg` file and add the following line to define the location of the inventory file.
 For searching the inventory word in the file, If we use vim editor, We can use /inventory to search the word in the file.
 ```bash
 inventory = ./inventory
 ```
-- Let's create the inventory file and define the list of servers in it.
+- Let's create the inventory file and define the list of servers.

 ```bash
 172.31.33.111 ansible_user=ec2-user ansible_ssh_private_key_file=key.pem